 EOG Resources' geographic focus is determined by where it can locate primary energy resources -- natural gas, natural gas liquids, and oil.
 In recent years that focus has been on exploiting shale plays in the US.
 The independent oil and gas company is engaged in exploring for natural gas and crude oil and developing, producing, and marketing those resources.
-In 2014, EOG's total estimated net proved reserves was 2.5 billion barrels of oil equivalent, of which 1.1 billion barrels was crude oil and condensate reserves, and 5 trillion cubic feet was natural gas reserves.
+In 2015, EOG's total estimated net proved reserves was 2.1 billion barrels of oil equivalent, of which nearly 1.1 billion barrels was crude oil and condensate reserves, and 3.8 trillion cubic feet was natural gas reserves.

 EOG is developing major shale plays in the US -- the Eagle Ford Shale and Barnett Shale in Texas and the Bakken Formation in North Dakota.
 EOG also has operations in Canada, offshore Trinidad, the UK North Sea and East Irish Sea, and Sichuan Basin in China.

-EOG is the largest oil producer in the lucrative Eagle Ford Shale play in South Texas, producing 202,700 barrels of oil equivalent per day in 2014.
+EOG is the largest oil producer in the lucrative Eagle Ford Shale play in South Texas.

 Sales and Marketing